Weekly Watering Number

 How, do I use the Weekly Watering Number?

 The key to watering efficiently is to adjust your watering schedule as the weather changes throughout the irrigation season.

 - Automatic sprinkler systems – First, determine your sprinkler’s output, or how long it takes to water 1 inch of water.
 Then, set your base schedule and use the "water budget" or “percent adjust” feature to adjust your weekly watering schedule.

 Watering with a hose or a non-automated sprinkler system – First, determine your sprinkler’s output, or how long it takes to water 1 inch of water.
 Then, use the Weekly Watering Number as a guideline to manually adjusting your watering duration or frequency.

 Why A Zip Code-specific Weekly Watering Number?

-For example, the Sellwood neighborhood in Portland might receive significant rainfall from several showers while the nearby Hawthorne area might not receive any rainfall.
-As a result, their Weekly Watering Numbers would likely vary greatly that week.
+For example, the Sellwood neighborhood in Portland might receive significant rainfall from several showers, while the nearby Hawthorne area might not receive any rainfall.
+As a result, their Weekly Watering Numbers would vary greatly that week.